rtoshiro/alfred-workflows-addcalendarevent/README.md

 # alfred-workflows-addcalendarevent

-Workflow for Alfred 2 to add an event in Calendar.
+Workflow for Alfred 2 (and 3) to add an event in Calendar.

 Just type: